 One of football's great underdogs, Gabriel Jesus' incredible career has seen his footballing talents go from the streets of Brazil to the Champions League and World Cup.

-Gabriel Jesus is a professional soccer player who plays as a striker for Manchester City and the Brazil national team.
+Gabriel Jesus is a professional football player who plays as a striker for Arsenal and the Brazil national team.

 Born in Sao Paulo, he made his way into the professional game via street soccer and then the amateur game.
 His last amateur club was Anhanguera before he joined Palmeiras' youth system.

 After impressive performances for Palmeiras' youth team, Jesus earned promotion to the senior side and was then prised away by Manchester City during the 2016/17 season.
 The transfer was announced in August 2016 but only completed in the January transfer window.